 cinque ports ensemble

-Living in Deal, Kent for the last decade has meant involvement with the local festival.
+Living in Deal, Kent for the last two decades has meant involvement with the local music and musicians.

 Deal Festival has been an annual event since 1982 and has always aimed to give a certain emphasis to contemporary music and jazz.